MS Pride of Winchester

 The MS Pride of Winchester, was a UK Ro-Ro/Passenger ferry, which was part of P&O European Ferries' fleet.
 She was built in 1975 by Aalborg as the Viking Viscount for Townsend Thoresen and was put into service by P&O European Ferries in 1989, when European Ferries Group was purchased by P&O. She was named after Winchester, a city in Hampshire, England.

-The ship was used on the Portsmouth to Cherbourg route until 1994 when she was replaced by a bigger ship, the original Pride of Le Havre.
+The ship was originally deployed on the Felixstowe to Zeebrugge route she was later transferred to the Portsmouth to Cherbourg route until 1994 when she was replaced by a bigger ship, the original Pride of Le Havre.
 She also operated on the Calais-Dover line.
-In 1995 was sold from a Greek company Lane Sea Lines for the Piraeus, Milos, Agios Nikolaos, Sitia.
-Then the ship did the Piraeus, Kithira, Antikythera, Githio, Kalamata, Kisamos.
+In 1995 was sold to Lane Sea Lines, a Greek company for the Piraeus, Milos, Agios Nikolaos, Sitia route.
+Then the ship did the Piraeus, Kithira, Antikythera, Githio, Kalamata, Kisamos route.
 During the Summer of 2017 Vitsentzos Kornaros had a problem with her engines and then was laid-up in Kinosoura, Greece.
-In April 2020 Vitsentzos Kornaros sold for scrap in Aliaga, Turkey.
+In April 2020 Vitsentzos Kornaros was sold for scrap in Aliaga, Turkey.

 Characteristics

-Vitsentzos Kornaros could hold a total of up to 1200 passengers and 275 private cars. and was powered by three main engines (2 Werkspoor 8TM410 and 1 Werkspoor 9TM410 diesel). with a combined power of 10,655 KW and reached speeds of up to 18 knots.
+Vitsentzos Kornaros could hold up to 1200 passengers and 275 private cars. and was powered by three main engines (2 Werkspoor 8TM410 and 1 Werkspoor 9TM410 diesel). with a combined power of 10,655 KW and reached speeds of up to 18 knots.
 She had stabilizers for sailing in wild sea and -after coming to Greece- cabins for night routes.
 Her capacity was 6,387 gt.